okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-enable-org-access/main/index.md

 Add an externally-created key to Okta:

-1. In the Admin Console, open your service app and select **General**.
+1. In the Admin Console, open your service app and select the **General** tab.
 1. In the **Client Credentials** section, click **Edit** to change the client authentication method.
 1. Select **Public key / Private key** as the **Client authentication** method.
 1. Click **Add key**.